dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 be easier to read.

-The following code doesn’t use With-End With:
+The following code doesn't use With-End With:

 Selection.HorizontalAlignment = xlCenter